Our Services

 Helpful Resources

-Preventing electrolyte loss involves smart hydration by alternating water with beverages that contain electrolytes, such as coconut water and balanced sports drinks, eating potassium and magnesium rich foods such as bananas and nuts, and adding a pinch of sea salt or electrolyte powder to juices or broths during cleanses according to a doctor.
+Preventing electrolyte loss requires a smart hydration strategy: alternate plain water with electrolyte-rich beverages like coconut water or balanced sports drinks, eat potassium- and magnesium-rich foods such as bananas, leafy greens, and nuts, and add a pinch of sea salt or electrolyte powder to juices or broths during cleanses, as recommended by doctors.

 Electrolytes are minerals—like sodium, potassium, calcium and magnesium—that carry an electric charge when dissolved in water.
 They help regulate muscle contractions, nerve function, hydration and blood pH.
 Losing too many electrolytes can lead to symptoms ranging from mild fatigue to serious health issues.
 Below, a doctor explains practical ways to prevent electrolyte loss, especially if you're considering an "electrolyte imbalance juice cleanse" or other dietary change.